 For more information, or to inquire about adding a data set, email email@example.com.

 LILA BC is maintained by a working group that includes representatives from Zooniverse, the Evolving AI Lab at the University of Wyoming, the University of Minnesota Lion Center, Snapshot Safari, and Microsoft AI for Earth.
-LILA BC is powered by the Microsoft Research Open Data Repository.
+Hosting is provided by Microsoft AI for Earth.